Skip to content

 • Setting up Social Facilities: Creation of facilities like old age homes, day care centers, and hostels for women and orphans.

-Compliance documents that a corporate requires from NGOs for CSR Donation
+Compliance documents that a company requires from NGOs for CSR Donation

 To be eligible, an NGO must have the following documents: